tmarrs/json-at-work-examples/appendix-a/README.md

         - [Install `cURL` on Windows](#install-curl-on-windows)
 - [References](#references)

 ## Install JSON Tools in the Browser
 ### Install JSONView in Chrome and Firefox
 Please follow the installation instructions on the [JSONView site](http://jsonview.com/) for your browser.

 ### JSONLint
 Use [JSONLint](http://www.jsonlint.com) to validate JSON documents online.

+### Install Postman
+Postman provides the ability to fully test a RESTful API.
+It can send HTTP `GET`, `POST`, `PUT`, and `DELETE` requests and set HTTP Headers.
+You can install it as a Chrome extension or as a standalone GUI application on a Mac.
+Please visit the [Postman site](https://www.getpostman.com/) for installation instructions.

 ## Install JSONPad